Invalid Value for Registry: Fix Windows Photos in 5 Steps

 Does this error affect Windows 11?

 Yes.
-Windows 11 inherits the same UWP Photos app architecture, and we’ve reproduced the error on a Windows 11 23H2 machine that had been upgraded from Windows 10.
+Windows 11 inherits the same UWP Photos app architecture, and the error appears on Windows 11 machines too, most often ones upgraded from Windows 10.
 All five methods in this guide work on Windows 10 and 11.

 What if SFC reports it could not fix some files?